sophiehearn/PyBer_Challenge/README.md

 ## Overview

 For this project, PyBer has requested an analysis of its ridesharing data broken down by city-type -- rural, urban, and suburban.
+From this, they are hoping for more insight on where to invest in the future of the company.

 ## Results